ruslandoga/hexdocs-global-search/notes.md

-### index all functions ranked by package popularity
+- index all functions ranked by package popularity

-This would make UI similar to devdocs possible.
+For UI similar to devdocs

 ```elixir
 Doku.post("collections", %{